Updated: May 18, 2022

-Leeds East Academy - Leeds City Academy - Leeds West Academy (A voluntary, unpaid role)
+Leeds City Academy - Leeds East Academy - Leeds West Academy - Alder Tree Primary (A voluntary, unpaid role)

-The White Rose Academies Trust is currently seeking exceptional individuals for Leeds City Academy, Leeds East Academy and Leeds West Academy.
+The White Rose Academies Trust is currently seeking exceptional individuals to volunteer as governors for Leeds City Academy, Leeds East Academy, Leeds West Academy and Alder Tree Primary.

 Potential Governors should be able to offer a wide range of life experience, be an excellent communicator and most importantly be passionate about education and the future of our region.
 Experience as a member of Leadership Committees and Groups would be highly beneficial, coupled with a successful and dynamic career history.

-In September 2019, we will enter the third year of our transformational vision.
-That will lead to all academies, within the Trust, being judged as ‘World Class’ by 2023.
-In order to achieve our vision, we're seeking outstanding Governors who can support our vision of excellence, by setting detailed aims and objectives for the Trust and its academies.
+In order to achieve our transformational vision, we're seeking outstanding Governors who can support our vision of excellence, by setting detailed aims and objectives for the Trust and its academies.